 We go back to our data setting from Example~\ref{ex:data_setting} and want to examine the effects of the number of marginal models for different combinations of variable screening and random projection for our proposed adaptations.
-Figure~\ref{fig:ScRPrMSPE} shows the effect of the number of models used on the average prediction performance over $100$ replications and compares the following four methods: screening to $n/2$ variables based on $\hat\beta_\text{HOLP}$ (Scr\_HOLP), random projections with SparseCW matrix (RP\_CW) and our proposed SparseCWHolp matrix (RP\_CWHolp), and first screening with $\hat\beta_\text{HOLP}$ to $2n$ variables and then using the SparseCWHolp random projection (ScrRP).
+Figure~\ref{fig:ScRPrMSPE} shows the effect of the number of models used on the average prediction performance over $100$ replications and compares the following four methods: screening to $n/2$ variables based on $\hat\beta_\text{HOLP}$ (Scr\_HOLP), random projections with SparseCW matrix (RP\_CW), and first screening with $\hat\beta_\text{HOLP}$ to $2n$ variables and then using the conventional SparseCW random projection (ScrRP\_CW) or our proposed SparseCWHolp random projection (ScrRP).
 When we use just one model, the screening methods deterministically select the variables with highest marginal importance $|\hat\beta_{\text{HOLP},j}|,j=1,\dots,p$, otherwise they are drawn with probabilities $p_j\propto |\hat\beta_{\text{HOLP},j}|$, as previously mentioned.
-We can see that the combination of screening and random projection yields the best performance and the effect of using more models diminishes at around $20$ models already for this method.
+We can see that the combination of screening and the proposed random projection yields the best performance and the effect of using more models diminishes at around $20$ models already for this method.

-In Figure~\ref{fig:ScRPnscMSPE} we look at the effect of the number of screened variables $c\cdot n$ on prediction performance, where we compare just screening (Scr\_HOLP) to the combination of screening with random projection (ScrRP) as above for fixed number of models $M=20$, and we show again averages over $100$ replications.
+In Figure~\ref{fig:ScRPnscMSPE} we look at the effect of the number of screened variables $c\cdot n$ on prediction performance, where we compare just screening (Scr\_HOLP) to the combination of screening with random projection (ScrRP) as above for a fixed number of models $M=20$, and we show again averages over $100$ replications.
 For just screening we use the HOLP estimator from Section~\ref{sec:method:Scr} as the subsequent regression method when $c\geq 1$, and in case the system is close to degeneracy we add a small ridge penalty $\lambda=0.01$ to the OLS estimate.
 We see that the screening still has bad performance for $c$ close to $1$, because the sample covariance of the selected predictors is close to singularity.
-For small and large ratio's it achieves better prediction performance.
-When combining the screening with the random projection, $c$ does not have such a huge impact, and we can achieve lower prediction errors where the best results are achieved for $2 \leq c \leq 4$.
+For small and large ratios it achieves better prediction performance.
+When combining the screening with the random projection, $c$ does not have such a large impact, and we can achieve lower prediction errors where the best results are achieved for $2 \leq c \leq 4$.